perslev/MultiPlanarUNet/README.md

 This package implements fully autonomous deep learning based segmentation of any 3D medical image volume.
 It uses a fixed hyperparameter set and a fixed model topology, eliminating the need for conducting hyperparameter tuning experiments.
+No manual involvement is needed except for supplying the training data.

+The system has been evaluated on a wide range of tasks spanning organ and pathology segmentation across tissue types and scanner modalities.
+The model obtained a top-5 position at the 2018 Medical Segmentation Decathlon (http://medicaldecathlon.com/) despite its simplicity and computational efficiency.

 This software may be used as-is and does not require deep learning expertise to get started.
 It may also serve as a strong baseline method for general purpose semantic segmentation of medical images.

-The system has been evaluated on a wide range of tasks spanning organ and pathology segmentation across tissue types and scanner modalities.
-The model obtained a top-5 position at the 2018 Medical Segmentation Decathlon (http://medicaldecathlon.com/) despite its simplicity and computational efficiency.

 ## Method
 The base model is a just slightly modified 2D UNet (https://arxiv.org/abs/1505.04597)